 Our Top Pick for Consistent Dosing

 Black Lotus includes a 300 mg measuring scoop with their Pure Altai Resin, making accurate dosing straightforward from day one.
-At $36.99 for 30g with 85%+ fulvic acid and a verified COA, it's the highest-value option in our database for users who want to stay within research-studied ranges.
+At $36.99 for 30g with 64.51% fulvic acid (resin, Batch 93 COA) and a verified COA, it's the highest-value option in our database for users who want to stay within research-studied ranges.

 - Cold-process purification preserves bioactive compounds